 The Dolphin Company Announces Leadership Appointments To Support Chapter 11 Restructuring

-CANCUN, Mexico, June 11, 2025 /PRNewswire/ -- The Dolphin Company ("the Company"), the largest aquatic theme park operator in Latin America and the world's leading dolphin company, is pleased to announce that the United States Bankruptcy Court for the District of Delaware entered an order recognizing the effectiveness of the leadership changes implemented in March 2025 to navigate the ongoing Chapter 11 restructuring proceedings for several entities in the group.
+CANCUN, Mexico, June 13, 2025 /PRNewswire-HISPANIC PR WIRE/ -- The Dolphin Company ("the Company"), the largest aquatic theme park operator in Latin America and the world's leading dolphin company, is pleased to announce that the United States Bankruptcy Court for the District of Delaware entered an order recognizing the effectiveness of the leadership changes implemented in March 2025 to navigate the ongoing Chapter 11 restructuring proceedings for several entities in the group.

 Steven Strom, of Odinbrook Global Advisors, was appointed Independent Director, effective March 18th, 2025 and Robert Wagstaff, of Riveron Management Services, was appointed Chief Restructuring Officer, effective March 28th, 2025.
 Also on that date, Mr. Eduardo Albor was relieved of his duties as an executive and officer of the Company.
 Since then, Mr. Strom and Mr. Wagstaff have jointly overseen the Company's management.